 - Feedback: adjusts the feedback of the circuit and the resonance of the flanger sound,

 The MF Flange has a jack to connect an external expression pedal.
-This input is assigned to control the Time control, allowing us to manually sweep the flanger effect.
+This input is assigned to control the Time control, allowing us to sweep the flanger effect manually.

-From smooth to massive, the analog MF Flange from Moog has us covered with a superb flanger (and even chorus) effect.
-It’s easy to use and sounds awesome.
-Try one out for yourself and you’ll surely be hooked!
+The analog MF Flange from Moog has us covered with a superb flanger (and even chorus) effect from smooth to massive.
+It's easy to use and sounds awesome.
+Try one out for yourself, and you'll surely be hooked!

 MXR M117R Flanger

 The first MXR pedal on this list is the MXR M117R Flanger (link to check the price on Amazon).

 The MXR Flanger is a straightforward pedal with surprising versatility.
 The pedal offers the typical dynamic jet plane and cool space effects while also being capable of short delay, chorus and vibrato sound.
 It sounds great on guitar, bass and other instruments as well.

 This mono pedal has 4 distinct controls.
 Adjust them to achieve the aforementioned effects or to produce your own flanger sound.
 The controls are:

 - Manual knob: controls the degree of phase-shifting.

 - Width knob: controls the intensity of the time delay set by the Speed knob.

 - Speed knob: controls the speed of time delay.